madmann91/bvh/README.md

 This library provides the following traversal algorithms:

- - `bvh::SingleRayTraversal<Bvh>`: A traversal algorithm optimized for single rays.
+ - `bvh::SingleRayTraversal`: A traversal algorithm optimized for single rays.
     Rays are classified by octant, to make the ray-box test more efficient, the order of traversal is chosen such that the closest node is taken first, the ray-box test does not use divisions, and uses FMA instructions when possible.